Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/index.md

-# LUMI 1-day training March 2023
+# LUMI 1-day training May 2023

 ## Organisation